pomle/megamanjs/README.md

 ### Prerequisites

-* Make sure you are running Node.js `>= 6`.
+* Make sure you are running Node.js `>= 7`.
 Installation instructions for your platform can be found at https://nodejs.org/en/download/package-manager/.

         node --version

 * Install dev dependencies.

         cd megamanjs
-        npm install
+        yarn install

 * Run test suite.

-        npm test
+        yarn test

     The test suite begins with running a Mocha unit test in Node.
 After that a Chrome window should open and run a browser test.